-Spring is here and at last the long days of sunshine return, although usually with April comes a few showers and the occasional cold snap.
-Gardening in April is an exciting time, as new life begins to appear and we all focus on April Gardening Tips to prepare for the summer.
+Spring is well and truly here and at last the longer days of sunshine return.
+April usually comes with a few showers and the occasional cold snap.
+However, gardening in April is an exciting time, as new life begins to appear and we all focus on April Gardening Tips to prepare for the summer.

 Gardening Basics in April